A stealth-first co-op horror game where communication and noise control matter.

 Use these next clicks when this page solved only part of the decision and your group still needs a narrower answer.

-A head-to-head comparison for groups choosing between sharper stealth-first panic and a cleaner comms-driven salvage loop.
+A direct purchase-decision page for groups choosing between sharper stealth-first panic and a cleaner comms-driven salvage loop.

-A head-to-head comparison for groups choosing between deeper investigation horror and lighter social-chaos co-op.
+A direct purchase-decision page for groups choosing between deeper investigation horror and lighter social-chaos co-op.

-A head-to-head comparison for groups choosing between clip-first social chaos and communication-first horror tension.
+A direct purchase-decision page for groups choosing between easier social horror and stronger comms-driven tension.